 - *Vancouver SFD data are HPI®, not Average.

-In January 2018 Toronto metro SFD prices continued slipping and 10 months since the March 2017 spike and peak price, they have lost $243,599 or 20% (Plunge-O-Meter).
-Vancouver prices are still defying gravity but beginning to slump; FOMO and speculative pricing is still on in the strata sector in some neighborhoods, see Toronto.
+In March 2018 Toronto metro SFD prices remain under resistance and 12 months since the March 2017 spike and peak price, they have lost $208,643 or 17% (Plunge-O-Meter).
+Vancouver prices are still defying gravity but also at resistance.
+FOMO and speculative pricing is still on in the strata sector in some neighborhoods, see Toronto.

 When earnings drop so do asset prices.
 Wage earners needed to buy a single family detached house in: Vancouver: 3.0, in Toronto: 2.0, in Calgary: 0.9 and in Montreal: 0.7